bryantrichardson/HoneypotVM/README.md

-# Honeypot VM with Sentinel Analysis
+# Honeypot VM with Microsoft Azure Sentinel Analysis

 ## Description
 In this project, I setup a purposefully vulnerable virtual machine (VM) on Microsoft Azure to entice malicious actors to attempt login on the machine.
 This purposefully vulnerable VM is known as a honeypot.
 Through a series of tasks to enable log exportation automatically and using <a href="https://ipgeolocation.io/">IPGeolcation.io<a/>, I was able to pinpoint where all of these malicious login attempts were happening across a map.<br><br>